webxdc/webxdc_docs/src/shared_state/crdts.md

 If two peers concurrently increment a number from `5` to `6`, one system might decide that the two peers agree the new state should be `6`, while another might consider it appropriate to increment twice to `7`.
-It may be difficult to fix such behaviours after an app has already been released, but you can avoid a lot of frustration by testing a variety of concurrent operations in advance to ensure the system's behaviour matches your assumptions.

 In the event that one of the basic data types of a general-purpose CRDT like [Yjs](https://yjs.dev/) _does not_ match your expectations the library